dblqr/arch/README.md

 - A front-end application
 - Varied architectures including a backend API, async handlers, a message bus, and background workers.
-  - An assumption of the application's usage being a payments process as well as an email notification service to facilitate some of requirements around the varied architectures.
+  - An assumption of the application's usage being a payments process as well as an email notification service to facilitate some of the requirements around the varied architectures.
 - An Internal Admin tool only available to the support team.

 ## The Tools